DaLairBear/DaLairBear/README.md

  </div>

 ### About Me:
-  I am a FullStack Developer from Fort Worth, Texas, USA.
-I recently completed DevMountain specializing in Python and look forward to furthing my education in getting a BS in the near future.
+  I am a FullStack Developer from Streetman, Texas, USA with about a year of professional development under my belt.

-### 🔭 I’m currently working on:
-  Updating and continuting work on my Galactic Trove Web Application as well as developing a CTMS(Clinical Trial Management System) and a ML Card recognition apps to help further develop my skills.

 ### :hammer_and_wrench: Languages and Tools :